 Students in the on-campus M.Sc. program may choose to complete a M.Sc. thesis.
 The requirements to do so are in addition to those mentioned above.
 For students in the thesis option, an oral defense of the M.Sc. thesis is required.
 Additional details may be found here.

 Admission to the Ph.D. program

 If a student in the M.Sc.
-Program is interested in continuing on towards a Ph.D. degree in the department, he/she is expected to formally make his/her intention known to the Graduate Program Coordinator by January 16 of the year before they intend to start the Ph.D. program.
+Program is interested in continuing on towards a Ph.D. degree in the department, the student is expected to formally make their intention known to the Graduate Program Coordinator by January 16 of the year before they intend to start the Ph.D. program.
 The Graduate Program Coordinator and the AMATH faculty will consider their application together with those of other applicants to the Ph.D. program.
 Students will be notified of their admission status (including possible financial aid) no later than April 15.
 Students’ files will be evaluated with those of the external PhD applicants and admission is highly competitive.